 As there is no single cause of tinnitus, there is no specific cure.
 That’s why it is important to seek medical advice from your hearing care professional and/or doctor prior to seeking treatment.

-What Are the Best Hearing Aids for Tinnitus?
+What Are the Best Hearing Aids for Tinnitus in Australia?

 Although there are many causes of tinnitus, most commonly it is a related symptom of hearing loss.
 Thus, many of the hearing aid manufacturers offer tinnitus support built in to their devices, which can be used to assist in the tinnitus management process.